 Negative photoresists: exposed areas are cross-linked and remain on the substrate after the development step.

 Positive photoresists: exposed areas are removed by the development step.

 What kind of substrates can be used?

-The TPP technology enables fabrication on regular planar substrates (e.g. glass or silicon wafers) as well as on-device-printing: direct fabrication on active/passive devices (e.g. lasers, photodiodes, fibers).
+The MPO 100 enables fabrication on regular planar substrates (e.g. glass or silicon wafers) as well as on-device-printing: direct fabrication on active/passive devices (e.g. lasers, photodiodes, fibers).

 What are typical substrate thicknesses?

-We use immersion and dry objectives.
+Immersion and air objectives are available for MPO 100.
 Immersion objectives exhibit high numerical apertures to ensure highest printing resolution.
 Immersion objectives can either be used as oil immersion type or as dip-in type with the objective in physical contact with the photoresist.
-Dry objectives exhibit lower numerical apertures but in general provide a larger Field-of-View (FoV).
+Air objectives exhibit lower numerical apertures but in general provide a larger Field-of-View (FoV).

 What are typical scan speeds used in fabrication?

 What is full-volume scan and contouring scan?

 A full-volume scan exposes the complete volume of a structure in a layer-by-layer process.
 This method is appropriate for complex 3D structures.

 A contouring scan exposes only the shell of a structure.
 The inner part can be polymerized after the development step by a simple UV exposure.
-This method is appropriate especially for lenses.
+This method can be used to decrease the fabrication time.

 What is 2D/3D contouring?

 Doing a contouring scan for an object, two different strategies can be applied.
-The 2D contouring exposes the shell of a structure in a layer-by-layer manner.
+The 2D contouring exposes the shell of a structure layer-by-layer.
 The 3D contouring scans the real topography of a structure.
 For both 2D/3D contouring the enclosed unpolymerized photoresist will be cross-linked in a subsequent UV exposure after the development step.